About Salem Bike Vision

 We believe Salem needs a safe and efficient bike system for all residents to get around the city.
 By 2035, estimates show as many as 60,000 new residents will move to Salem.
 Meanwhile, new housing developments are pivoting away from car infrastructure and encouraging residents to use bikes and public transportation.

 Salem Bike Vision (SBV) works to create safe, direct, and protected bike infrastructure throughout the community of Salem, Oregon.
 The effort was founded by community leaders serving on the City Council, the local transit district Board of Directors, and the Parks and Recreation Advisory Board who possess a shared vision for an interconnected bike system for the future of Salem.
+Now, we have a total of 9 passionate community members on our Steering Committee, committed to ensuring Salem Bike Vision continues to evolve and grow.

 The goal is to develop a comprehensive bike network that utilizes existing infrastructure in a way that will provide unprecedented access and direct routes for residents traveling by bicycle.